salejandro/Comparative-Genomics-MGG/PRACTICAL-GUIDE.md

 ***

 To visualize json results use [hyphy-vision tool](http://vision.hyphy.org/)
+Remember that you can recuperate the files with results from the container using the command `docker cp` (see the **Software** section above)

 ***